-For the three and nine months ended March 31, 2023, total expenditures of \$200,581 and \$1,346,071, respectively (three and nine months ended March 31, 2022 - \$30,596 and \$41,401, respectively) were capitalized under the project.
+For the three months ended September 30, 2023, total expenditures of \$67,316 (three months ended September 30, 2022 - \$442,651) were capitalized under the Silverstrike Project.

-Frontier Area - Carangas and Silverstrike Projects
+Frontier Area - Carangas Project and Silverstrike Project

 The Carangas Project and the Silverstrike Project are located within 50 km of the Bolivian border with Chile.
 In line with many South American countries, Bolivia does not permit foreign entities to own property within 50 km of international borders (the "Frontier Area").
 Property owners in the Frontier Area are, however, permitted to enter into mining association agreements with third parties, including foreign entities, for the development of mining activities under Bolivian Law No. 535 on Mining and Metallurgy.
 While the Company believes the mining association agreements for the Carangas Project and the Silverstrike Project are legally compliant with the Frontier Area requirements and Bolivian mining laws, there is no assurance that the Company's Bolivian partners will be successful in obtaining the approval of AJAM to convert the exploration licenses to AMC in the case of the Carangas Project, or that even if approved, that such relationships and structures will not be challenged by other Bolivian organizations or communities.